Rate my experience

 Details of the policy committee arrangements (if any) for your plan are shown on your annual member statement, please refer to the section ‘Other plan details’.

-By law a policy committee must hold a meeting every 12 months and may hold additional meetings more frequently should that be required however, the legislation requires one meeting to be held annually.
+By law a policy committee must hold a meeting every 12 months and may hold additional meetings more frequently should that be required.

 Minutes of the annual meeting need to be taken during the meeting.
 A copy of the minutes needs to be signed by the Chairman and sent to Resolution Life, who will hold these for the Trustee.